GuillaumeFalourd/formulas-github/github/create/branch/README.md

 This formula allows the user to create a new branch remotely on a repository he can access, and to set it as default if needed.

-If the repository only has one branch, it used as default to create the new one as reference.
+If the repository only has one branch, it used as default to create the new one as reference (cf **sample 1**).

-If the repositoy has more than one branch, the user will need to choose which one to use as reference to create the new one.
+If the repositoy has more than one branch, the user will need to choose which one to use as reference to create the new one (cf **sample 2**).

 ## Demo